Top Gear controversies: Argentina

 In the evening, Falklands veterans and other Argentinians entered the hotel lobby to confront the team.
 Clarkson later wrote he "had to hide under a bed for a mob howling for his blood".
 Local police then told the team they could not and would not give them any assistance, and in the hostile atmosphere the team decided to leave Argentina.
 Believing that the presenters were the main targets of the controversy, the crew decided to send Clarkson, May, Hammond and the women from the crew to Buenos Aires, while the rest would drive the cars and their equipment to the border into Chile.
 May later stated that, prior to flying back to Britain, he and the other presenters had assisted in planning possible airlifts if the journey to the border became too dangerous.
 The main Route 3, by which they had arrived in Rio Grande a day earlier, was closed to them because the ringway was filled with people, with "the mayor in front".
 They drove to the border at Radman by tertiary roads, about 250 km.
 In Tolhuin, after 100 km, the convoy was stopped by an intimidating crowd, who threw eggs, rocks, and sticks.
 The team decided to abandon the three show cars, and reached the border with Chile later that night.
 At 2 a.m., they had to find a tractor to ford the camera cars through the river border.
 Pictures show that the abandoned cars had been attacked and damaged with stones.
 The Porsche now bears the number plate "H1 VAE".
-However, over the years various humourous number plate changes had been made, for example referring to James May's age.
+However, over the years various humorous number plate changes had been made, for example referring to James May's age.
 Alternative number plates with the letters BE11 END for 'Bell End' were reportedly also discovered in the abandoned Porsche by the Argentinian authorities.
 Additionally the original dealer has stated that the production team were aware of the registration plate history before purchase.